Chris Cornell: Depression and substance abuse

-In a 2011 interview, Cornell said the major change when Soundgarden re-formed was a lack of alcohol: "The biggest difference I noticed... and we haven't even really talked about it: there are no bottles of Jack Daniel's around or beers.
-And we never talked about it... it's just not there."
+In a 2011 interview, Cornell said the major change when Soundgarden re-formed was a lack of alcohol: "The biggest difference I noticed...and we haven't even really talked about it: there are no bottles of Jack Daniel's around or beers.
+And we never talked about it...it's just not there."

 Death and aftermath

-Around 12:15 a.m. on May 18, 2017, Cornell's bodyguard found him unconscious in the bathroom of his hotel room, 1136, at the MGM Grand in Detroit, Michigan, after performing at a show with Soundgarden at the Fox Theatre on May 17.
+Around 12:15 a.m. on May 18, 2017, Cornell's bodyguard found him unconscious in the bathroom of his hotel room, 1136 at the MGM Grand in Detroit, Michigan, after performing at a show with Soundgarden at the Fox Theatre on May 17.
 He was lying on the floor with an exercise band around his neck and blood in his mouth.
 An MGM medic and EMS personnel were unable to revive Cornell.
 Cornell was pronounced dead by a doctor at 1:30 a.m., at the age of 52.
 The cause of death was officially ruled a suicide by hanging.
 Police ruled out foul play by reviewing a hotel surveillance video, which showed nobody entering or exiting the suite after Cornell's bodyguard left at around 11:35 p.m.

 On June 2, 2017, the Wayne County Medical Examiner released its autopsy and toxicology report in the death of Cornell.
-The medical examiner confirmed that the cause of death was hanging and the manner of death was ruled as suicide, adding that Cornell's injuries were all "consistent with hanging, partially suspended by the resistance exercise band," and that "drugs did not contribute" to the cause of death.
-Only prescription medications in therapeutic doses were found in Cornell's system: the sedative Butalbital (5.4 µg/mL), commonly prescribed for the treatment of headache; four doses (41 ng/mL) of the anti-anxiety medication lorazepam (also known as Ativan); the decongestant pseudoephedrine (170 ng/mL) and its metabolite norpseudoephedrine (10 ng/mL); caffeine (from No-Doz tablets that Cornell had ingested); and naloxone (used to reverse opioid overdoses), which was reportedly administered by emergency personnel upon their arrival at the scene.
+The medical examiner confirmed that the cause of death was hanging and determined the manner of death to be suicide, adding that Cornell's injuries were all "consistent with hanging, partially suspended by the resistance exercise band", and that "drugs did not contribute" to the cause of death.
+Only prescription medications in therapeutic doses were found in Cornell's system: the sedative Butalbital (5.4 μg/mL), commonly prescribed for the treatment of headache; four doses (41 ng/mL) of the anti-anxiety medication lorazepam (also known as Ativan); the decongestant pseudoephedrine (170 ng/mL) and its metabolite norpseudoephedrine (10 ng/mL); caffeine (from No-Doz tablets that Cornell had ingested); and naloxone (used to reverse opioid overdoses), which was reportedly administered by emergency personnel upon their arrival at the scene.
 No pills were found in Cornell's stomach.
-Cornell's widow stated that the Ativan was prescribed to him in 2016 as a sleep aid.
-Photos from Cornell's hotel room showed that his prescription for Ativan was "1 tablet every 12 hours."
+Cornell's widow stated that the lorazepam was prescribed to him in 2016 as a sleep aid.

 Cornell's widow contacted insurance lawyer Kirk Pasich a few minutes after her husband's death.
-Pasich became the spokesperson for the widow and blamed Ativan for the singer's death, stating that Cornell would not intentionally take his own life.
+Pasich became the spokesperson for the widow and blamed lorazepam for the singer's death, stating that Cornell would not intentionally take his own life.
 Cornell's widow said, "When we spoke after the show, I noticed he was slurring his words; he was different.
 When he told me he may have taken an extra Ativan or two, I contacted security and asked that they check on him."
 Following the release of the autopsy and toxicology report, Cornell's widow released a statement to the press: